sproutsocial/seeds-packets/packets/seeds-docs/pages/accessibility.md

 ---
 title: Accessibility
-layout: default
 ---

 We aim to make our software accessible to the widest audience possible.
 Empowering all people to successfully use our Platforms requires taking a Universal approach to design and development.

 ## Practice